 Don’t You Never Take No Ten Cent Drink On Me

-A song from the year 1901.
+A popular song from 1901.

 Words by John Queen.